mohit-sheth/plow/workloads/network-perf/README.md

 ### ES_SERVER
 Default: `milton.aws.com`
-Public elasticsearch server
+Elasticsearch server to index the results of the current run

+### ES_SERVER_TOUCHSTONE
+Default: ``
+Elasticsearch server to query the results of the current run

 ### ES_PORT
-Default: `80`
+Default: ``
-Port number for public elasticsearch server
+Port number for elasticsearch server

 ### METADATA_COLLECTION
 Default: `true`